jblake798/cs201/README.txt

 code.
 The following state diagram shows the program path prior to entering the game state.

+NOTE THAT THIS FLOWCHART DOES NOT DISPLAY ACCURATELY IN MARKDOWN

        +-----------+
        | MAIN MENU |  quit  +--------------+
 +----->+   begin   +------->+ EXIT PROGRAM |